A liberal arts graduate program designed for secondary school social studies teachers

 If you are like most social studies teachers, you received training in the methods of effective teacher and classroom management as an undergraduate in a college of education.
 But, how much time were you able to spend studying the substance of what you teach?
 How many courses did you take on the actual topics you teach each day, topics like the American founding, the causes and effects of the Civil War, or the role of the progressive movement in shaping the modern United States?

-Ashland University's Master of Arts program in American History and Government was designed to address the need of social studies teachers for rigorous graduate-level study in the content of history and government.
-Offered on a unique schedule of intensive, week-long summer seminars and live, interactive web-based videoconference courses, each course in the program focuses on the study and interpretation of the materials from which we build our understanding of the past: original historical documents.
+Ashland University's Master of Arts program in American History and Government (MAHG) was designed to address the need of social studies teachers for rigorous graduate-level study in the content of history and government.
+Offered on a unique schedule of weeklong summer seminars in a traditional classroom setting and live, interactive web-based videoconference courses, each course in the program focuses on the study and interpretation of the materials from which we build our understanding of the past: original historical documents.